hossein-zare/react-native-dropdown-picker/README.md

         justifyContent: 'flex-start'
     }}
     onChangeItem={item => this.setState({
-        countryValues: item // an array of the selected items values })}
+        selectedCountriesValues: item // an array of the selected items values })}
     onChangeItemMultiple={item => this.setState({
-        countries: item // an array of the selected items })}
+        selectedCountries: item // an array of the selected items })}
 />
 ```